 Data from different transactions and files are linked through use of reported Employer Identification Numbers (EINs), and other census file identification information.
 Linkages for single-unit (location) establishments are more exact than linkages for different units within multi-establishment companies.
 Matching criteria and reliability codes are used to assure locational integrity of linkages at the establishment level.

-The Profile of U.S. Importing and Exporting Companies, a press release and annual report announcing and summarizing results, is available on the Foreign Trade Division website.
+A press release and annual report announcing and summarizing results from the EDB and IDB is available on the Foreign Trade Division website.
 Additional information is issued by the International Trade Administration (ITA) and posted on its website.

-The ITA uses the summary data to analyze exports and exporters by type of organization, industry and location, and to assist in managing export promotion programs.
+The ITA uses the summary data to analyze exports/imports and exporters/importers by type of organization, industry and location, and to assist in managing export promotion programs.
 State and local governments use these data to identify areas and industries with export potential.

-Provides the only complete and periodic profiles of U.S. exporters and importers, and changes in these profiles.
+Provides the only complete and periodic profiles of U.S. exports/imports and exporters/importers, and changes in these profiles.